Accounting Standards Update 2018-12—Financial Services—Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts

 After issuing new guidance, the FASB monitors implementation by assisting preparers and other practitioners in their understanding and ability to consistently apply the new guidance.

-Questions about applying the new guidance can be submitted using the FASB’s Technical Inquiry System.
+Submit questions about the new requirements using our Technical Inquiry System.